simondlevy/BreezySLAM/README.md

 approach to Graphical User Interfaces developed by my colleague
 <a href="http://home.wlu.edu/%7Elambertk/">Ken Lambert</a>: an object-oriented
-Application Programming Interface that is simple enough for beginners to use, but that is efficient enough to scale-up to real world problems.
+Application Programming Interface that is simple enough for beginners to use, but that is efficient enough to scale-up to real world problems; for example, the mapping of an entire floor of a house, shown in the image above-right, made by a BreezySLAM [user](https://www.linkedin.com/pulse/slam-your-robot-drone-python-150-lidar-chris-fotache).

 As shown in the following code fragment, the basic API is extremely
 simple: a constructor that accepts Lidar parameters and the size of the map (pixels) and mapping area (meters); a method for updating with the current scan; a method that returns